BikeToExplore/web/_posts/2023-12-19-How-I-have-trained.md

 I am one of those people who dream about going on big adventures, but when I finally do, I always end up racing to get back home.
 I always feel bad for rushing home, so I figured ultra racing might be the balance for me.

-**My goal is to race TCR < 12 hours.** That is what I'm training for.
+**My goal is to race TCR < 12 days.** That is what I'm training for.
 It might be too ambitious, but for me, there is no motivation in chasing a goal that I know I can already do.
 This goal definitely scares me.

 Many would advise to do some shorter events first.
 That sounds smart.
 But that is not my way.
 I want the TCR experience because that’s what ignited my ultra spark.
 So I'm not going to wait until I feel ready.
 Because I don't think I will ever feel ready.